|Campus||Course code||Fee type||Pattern of

 Assumed knowledge: HSC Mathematics (Band 5 or above).
 Applicants who have achieved less than Band 5 may need additional study and/or assistance to successfully complete the mathematics requirement of the program.

-Recommended studies: HSC Mathematics Extension 1 or higher, any two units of science.
+Recommended studies: HSC Mathematics Extension 1 or higher, any 2 units of science.

 Review of programs